cspray/archived-blog/_posts/2012-05-13-stop-calling-them-getters-setters.md

 ?>
 {% endhighlight %}

-<p>This is a much better encapsulated class.
+This is a much better encapsulated class.
 The ways to work with the data are much more clear;
 you can change a person's name, have them grow taller, gain weight, lose weight and become a year older...the normal things you'd expect a person to do or be capable of.
-It also lets our calling code know that this is the way we expect you to work with the class's internal state.</p>
+It also lets our calling code know that this is the way we expect you to work with the class's internal state.

-<p>More importantly we aren't simply setting the internal state to whatever the calling code
-thinks it should be.
-We're allowing a restricted set of <i>mutations</i>, or state changes,
-<b>not</b> any ol' arbitrary value.
-We also have a much more expressive API, in my opinion,
-with these new methods.</p>
+More importantly we aren't simply setting the internal state to whatever the calling code thinks it should be.
+We're allowing a restricted set of *mutations*, or state changes, **not** any ol' arbitrary value.
+We also have a much more expressive API, in my opinion, with these new methods.

-<h3>conclusion</h3>
+### conclusion

-<p>Terminology is not just some minor technicality.
-The words that we choose to communicate
-our ideas and thoughts are <b>important</b>.
+Terminology is not just some minor technicality.
+The words that we choose to communicate our ideas and thoughts are **important**.
 Thinking about them as getters and setters, particularly setters, in the auto-IDE generated fashion leads to poor design.
-Think about how your classes state should be mutated and accessed; provide methods that facilitate those changes in a clear, concise, restricted way.</p>
+Think about how your classes state should be mutated and accessed; provide methods that facilitate those changes in a clear, concise, restricted way.